Home

 Sacred Animals: Deer, bears and hunting dogs.

-Sacred Birds: Guinea fowl and Buzzards.
+Sacred Birds: Guinea fowl and Buzzards were associated with this bird Goddess.

 Sacred Plants: Cypress, almond, fir, walnut and willow trees.
 Amaranth, daisy, wormwood.
 Like her brother she was also associated with laurels.